alfari24/game-status-query/README.md

 Before you start the bot, you need to setup the dependencies, use [yarn](https://yarnpkg.com/) and run `yarn`.
 To start the bot, type `yarn start`.

+## Translating

+To start translating things, Please open a Issues first.
+We could discuss it first before you start working on it.

+### Translating Frontend

+After your translate request is approved by us, All you need is to focus to `dashboard/assets/translations`.
+You might need to create a file & folder after your country codes.. (e.g. english is `EN`, then Bahasa Indonesia is `ID`).

+### Translating Bot

+After your translate request is approved by us, All you need is to focus to `bot/src/bot/translations`.
+You might need to create a file after your country codes.. (e.g. english is `EN.json`, then Bahasa Indonesia is `ID.json`).

 ## Docker